crajcan/the_rust_programming_language/notes.md

     |                           ------- use occurs due to use in closure
 ```

-The answer is to use multiple ownership with a _reference counting pointer_.
+The answer is to enable ultiple ownership with a _reference counting pointer_.
 We might try to use `Rc<Mutex<T>>`, but we would get another error:

 ```
 error[E0277]: `Rc<Mutex<i32>>` cannot be sent between threads safely